mchaov/plugins-with-typescript-mobx-and-react/docs/react-not-a-conf-script.md

 - Feel free to interupt me at any point for questions
 - Let's make a clear distinction between "React application" AND "Application using React as a view engine", I already have an application, and have 0 intentions to re-write it

+## Agenda

+This is not another wishful thinking talk.
+I am solving a real problem I am having and am giving a reference implemenetation of this architecture at the end of the talk...

 ## Intro to architecture

 Since the main focus of this presentation is architecture.
 I want to make a few points clear before I move to the specific problem and it's solution.